octo-technology-downunder/git-command-line-lab/README.md

 This lab is part of the [foundations trainings](https://github.com/octo-technology-downunder/octo-au-foundations) in place at [OCTO Technology Australia](http://careers.octo.com.au/).

+This lab might take you approximately 1h30 / 2h to complete, including the game !

 Git is a widely used system for version control.
 This lab focuses on core git operations that will help you to become more productive from the command line.

 `git help <command>`